Computational-Plant-Science/DIRTNet-CornRoot/README.md

 Step 2: Place Dataset

-- Copy your codes (DIRTNETv2.py, cornData_preprocessv1.py) into root folder
+- Copy your codes (DIRTNETv2.py, cornData_preprocessv1.py and processingV1.py) into root folder
 - Copy your .xlsx dataset into the data folder.
 - Example dataset filename: cornDepthDiameterData.xlsx